-Varane out until World Cup; Ronaldo back in squad
+Varane out until World Cup but Ronaldo returns

 Last updated on .From the section Man Utd

-France centre-back Rapahel Varane will be out of action until the World Cup, while Cristiano Ronaldo returns to the squad for Manchester United's Europa League game against Sheriff Tiraspol.
+France centre-back Raphael Varane will be out of action until the World Cup, while Cristiano Ronaldo returns to the squad for Manchester United's Europa League game against Sheriff Tiraspol.

 Varane suffered a leg injury during United's 1-1 draw against Chelsea on Saturday, while Ronaldo was dropped after he left Old Trafford before full-time in the previous match against Tottenham.